autoNumeric/autoNumeric/readme.md

 ****
 ### Values

 By default autoNumeric formats the default values on page ready.
 The values should be sent as text.
-To accommodate locale formats autoNumeric will treat the first periord "." or comma "," as the decimal point.
+To accommodate locale formats autoNumeric will treat the first period "." or comma "," as the decimal point.
 So the following rules apply:

 | value / text  | valid?       |
 | ------------- | ------------ |